otoolep/questdb.io/docs/sqlSELECT.md

 ## Simple Select

 ### All columns
 QuestDB supports `SELECT * FROM tablename`.
-When selectin all, you can also ommit most of the statement and simply pass the table name.
+When selecting all, you can also omit most of the statement and simply pass the table name.

 The two examples below are equivalent